 Toyger

-There are many options available today to find a house cat that can look like your own little tiger, lion or cheetah, among other types of wild felines.
-Some of these breeds are relatively new and harder to find and you should research them carefully before getting one.
-Especially for the breeds that do have actual wild cats in their heritage, be prepared for a cat companion that has a lot of smarts, energy and a mischievous streak if you don't spend enough time each day exercising and entertaining them.
+Bringing a wild-looking cat into your home may take some patience.
+Many of these breeds are relatively new and harder to find, and you should research them carefully before getting one.
+Especially for the breeds that have actual wild cats in their heritage, be prepared for a cat companion that has a lot of smarts, energy, and a mischievous streak.
+With a little extra love, however, these cats can make great pets.